Skip to main content

 Mistade 4: Reporting without ownership.
 Every KPI should have a person responsible for reviewing it and recommending action.
 Shared dashboards without clear owners often become passive reports instead of ministry tools.

-If you want help tightening your measurement framework and follow-up flow, explore our church marketing support options at https://redletterconnect.com/services.
+If you want help tightening your measurement framework and follow-up flow, explore our church marketing improvements at https://redletterconnect.com/services.
 For churches looking to enhance their social media presence and engagement, our Church Social Media Management services can provide valuable support.
-Additionally, for creative ideas to boost your online content, check out Beyond the Sermon Clip: 12 Creative Social Media Content Ideas for Churches.

 #digital evangelism#church growth#church analytics#visitor follow-up#ministry strategy